0day-ci/linux/Documentation/driver-api/firmware/firmware-upload.rst

 Collect status for an on-going firmware upload.
 The status returned includes how much data remains to be transferred, the progress of the upload, and error information in the case of a failure.

+FW_UPLOAD_CANCEL:

+Request that an on-going firmware upload be cancelled.
+This IOCTL will return ENODEV if there is no upload in progress.
+Depending on the implementation of the lower-level driver, the cancellation may take affect immediately or it could block until a critical operation such as a FLASH is safely completed.